Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 - One thing that you can do is help your dog lose weight.
 If they have packed on some extra pounds, then this will put strain on their hips.
 Of course, if they are a healthy weight, this is not necessary.

 - Even though your dog might want to have heavy exercise sessions, make sure that you keep them mild to moderate.
-This might mean that you have to spend longer time exercising with them.
+This might mean that you have to spend a longer time exercising with them.
 Good mild-to-medium strength exercises include walking and swimming.
 Swimming is particularly useful because it helps to improve mobility in the hips.

 - If the pain is intense, you may be able to use anti-inflammatory medicines prescribed by your vet.
 There are also natural remedies that can help dogs fight inflammation, such as valerian root.